sashafklein/trackable-request-handler/README.md

 ###### Define an APIs object

-The module expects an APIs object where each key points to a function which takes request arguments and returns an object with 3 methods:
+The module requires an APIs object where each key points to a function which takes request arguments and returns an object with 2 required and 2 optional methods (as described/explained above):

 1. `path` (**required**) -- Returns the path information associated with the request.
 2. `offlineResponse` (**required**) -- Given a Redux `getState` arg, responds with how a successful response should look, given the args.
 (When offline, this stubs the request and returns the function results.)